Our Newest Items

 LESLIE'S WEDGWOOD BLOG GATEWAY - Latest Wedgwood News & Current Events

-Blogging has turned out to be a great tool for us to share the vast amount of Wedgwood information which comes our way.
+Blogging is a great tool for us to share the vast amount of Wedgwood information which comes our way.
 Between our website LINKS and the blog a whole array of Wedgwood information is at one's fingertips.
 We hope you will click our links to the BLOG to see current events, book reviews, gossip, news and whatever else is going on in the Wedgwood world, from England to our own little patch of that world at ALEXIS ANTIQUES~!
 But please don't forget the informational LINKS here on our website!
-From the dark blue bar on the left it's at the bottom...and takes one directly to the BLOG as well as all our other informational links - Wedgwood societies around the world, book reviews, Current Events and other interesting websites all relative to Wedgwood.
+Find our LINKS on the dark blue bar on the left - it's at the bottom...and takes one directly to the BLOG as well as all our other informational links - Wedgwood societies around the world, book reviews, Current Events and other interesting websites all relative to the very wide world of Wedgwood.

 For new collectors here is a quick look at some Glossary Terms which will help you use our site and make more informed purchase decisions.
 Click on the image to make it legible.